bitlyfied/markdown-cv/README.md

 Versioned CV is an attempt to write CVs using Markdown syntax, versioned using Git, automatically built into PDFs.

+**Warning:** I wrote this code just for my personal use.
+Feel free to use it, but don't expect it to be well tested or even near to a beta version.

 ## Install

 ### Install GEM dependencies: